Eligibility for Declaratory Judgment Request in Japan

 Japan Patent Attorney

-A declaratory judgment (DJ) action can be filed, only if the plaintiff has an interest in the lawsuit.
-Whether the interest is found well depends on the warning letter.
+A declaratory judgment (DJ) can be requested, if the plaintiff has an immediate legal interest.

 Takai v.
 Yanagiya Machinery Co.,Ltd. (IP High Ct., October, 2014)